ThaiG2Pro/twitter-crawler/README.md

     ⚠️ Ensure you are using Python 3.8+ and running this in a virtual environment (`venv` recommended).

+    To create a virtual environment, refer to the official Python documentation: [Creating and using virtual environments](https://docs.python.org/3/library/venv.html).

 ## ⚙️ Configuration

 1. Edit `.env`: